Darcy Byrne-Jones

+Early football

 He attended Scotch College, Melbourne with fellow draftees Jack Billings, Jake Kelly and Jack Sinclair.
+He played junior football for Camberwell Sharks in the Yarra Junior Football League.

+AFL career

-He made his AFL debut in the third round of the 2016 AFL season, kicking his first goal with blood running down his face due to a previous collision with a teammate.
+Byrne-Jones made his AFL debut in the third round of the 2016 AFL season, kicking his first goal with blood running down his face due to a previous collision with a teammate.

-Byrne-Jones won a NAB Rising Star nomination in Round 10 of the 2016 AFL Season.
+Byrne-Jones won a NAB Rising Star nomination in Round 10 of the 2016 AFL Season after tallying 23 disposals while keeping Melbourne's Jeff Garlett to just 9 disposals and a goal.

-Byrne-Jones had a breakout season in 2019, finishing second in Port Adelaide's best and fairest award.
-He then had another breakout season in 2020, earning his first All-Australian selection and winning the John Cahill Medal.
+In 2016, Port Adelaide rookie Darcy Byrne-Jones re-signed with the club until the end of 2018.

+At the start of the 2018 AFL season Byrne-Jones signed another two-year contract extension to remain at Port Adelaide until the end of 2020.